In November 2009 there were 78,204 confirmed or presumed asbestos sites in Queensland schools.

 Education Minister Geoff Wilson said that it was the school principal's responsibility to ensure the safety of students and staff when it came to asbestos-related incidents.

-And "any failure to fulfil those obligations will result in disciplinary action," Mr Wilson said.
+And "any failure to fulfill those obligations will result in disciplinary action," Mr Wilson said.

 Asbestos fears at fourth Mackay-based school , David Barbeler, AAP, The Courier-Mail : 12 March 2010.